crate/tsperf/tsperf/write/README.md

 You can now navigate to localhost:4200 to look at CrateDB or to localhost:8000 to look at the raw data of the Data Generator.

-## Alternative data generators

-### Why use this data generator over the alternatives?

-* Generate random data which follows a statistical model to better reflect real world scenarios (real world data is almost never truly random).
-* The "steady load"-mode can simulate a constant load of a defined number of messages per second
-* Ready made to deploy and scale data generators with Docker containers
-* When you need a data generator for one the supported databases
-* Uses Prometheus server to gather metrics

-### cr8 + mkjson

-`mkjson` combined with `cr8 insert-json` makes it easy to generate random entries into a table.
-Can only be used on databases which are compatible with `cr8`.

-See [this blog post](https://zignar.net/2020/05/01/generating-data-sets-using-mkjson/) for an example how to use `cr8` with `mkjson`.

-### tsbs data generator

-The [Time Series Benchmark Suite](https://github.com/timescale/tsbs) includes a data generator but is mainly a single client benchmark tool.

-The Data Generator has the following advantages compared to tsbs (when used as data generator):
-* Easier to define your own [schema](#data-generator-schemas)
-* Scale out to multiple clients is a core concept
-* Huge sets of data can be inserted without creating files as intermediate storage.
-* Full control on how many values will be inserted

 ## Glossary